AnonySE26/ScalPatchFinder/README.md

 * `learning to rank (Section 3.5)`: finally, aggregate all features using lightgbm's LambdaRank algorithm by following the `README.md` under `ltr`, the output of this step is saved under `feature/ltr/result`.

-## Instruction of evaluating the ranking score of ScalPatchFinder and baselines
+## Instruction of evaluating the ranking score of SPFinder and baselines

 After the similarities are stored, you can evaluate the ranking score of each method using